EarlyClues/UniversalFreeRealmsStandardProtocols/docs/NatureOfOwnership.md

 Whereas, an entity as a "thing itself" can be said to ["have" itself](https://github.com/EarlyClues/UniversalFreeRealmsStandardProtocols/blob/master/docs/SelfState.md)... (*while still retaining the [option to "not have"](https://github.com/EarlyClues/UniversalFreeRealmsStandardProtocols/blob/master/docs/SelfOwnership.md) if desired*)

-And whereas, [access to/discoverability of the `Thingness Functions`](https://github.com/EarlyClues/UniversalFreeRealmsStandardProtocols/blob/master/docs/DiscoverabilityMutualityArbitration.md) of any `entity` or `thing` may not be blocked...
+And whereas, [access to/discoverability of the `Thingness Functions`](https://github.com/EarlyClues/UniversalFreeRealmsStandardProtocols/blob/master/docs/DiscoverabilityMutualityArbitration.md) of any `entity` or `thing` may not be blocked (*except where exercise of those functions inhibits the equal expression of those functions in other entities*)...

 We come to the question of "ownership" by entities of "things" that are not "themselves."